Tanks of North Korea: Chonma-ho

-Destroyed Ch'ŏnma tank in capital city of Addis Ababa.
+Destroyed Ch'ŏnma ho tank in capital city of Addis Ababa.

-The Chonma-ho is one of North Korea's secretive indigenous main battle tank designs.
+The Chonma-ho is one of North Korea’s secretive indigenous main battle tank designs.
 The tank is also known by the name of 천리마 전차 (千里馬 or the "Chollima Tank").
 The original Ch'ŏnma-ho is based on the Soviet T-62.
-There are at least five different operational versions of the Ch'ŏnma-ho.
+There are at least five different versions of the Ch'ŏnma-ho.
 Since its inception, the Ch'ŏnma-ho has apparently undergone several extensive upgrades.
 Little public information is available about this tank, and its most recent public appearance was the 70th Anniversary Parade held in Pyongyang, North Korea, on 9 September 2018, celebrating the 70th anniversary of North Korea's foundation.

 This designation also given to T-62 delivered from the Soviet Union.
 Officially, the Chonma-ho variants designated 4 are Chonma-92 and Chonma-98, while the vehicle generally known as Chonma-ho 5 is actually named Chonma-214.